 - Former Teen Rebel: JOS in "Homecoming"

-- Looped Lyrics: "Are We The Waiting"; the "Nobody Likes You" section of "Homecoming"
+- Looped Lyrics: The chorus of "Are We the Waiting", as well as the "Nobody Likes You" section of "Homecoming".

 - Loudness War: Pretty badly.
 Even the ballads like "Wake Me Up When September Ends" are clipped.

 - Some of the HD releases of the album are a lot better, though.
 The HDTracks release has DR9 compared to the CD's DR5.